J-Varun-P/Harvard_CS50_Wiki/entries/JavaScript.md

 # JavaScript

 JavaScript is the programming language of the web
-This is for testing purposes